socmov/uxdxconf/_posts/2018-07-24-first-post.md

 ## Product Roadmap

 Having spent the time understanding the problem space and running a number of research experiments to validate your assumptions you should now be in a good position to start defining the solution for the problem(s) that your customers are facing.
 This is where most teams move towards the Minimum Viable Product.
 Unfortunately this term has become overused and misunderstood which has led to poor implementation approaches.
-These challenges were the next set of trends that the talks at UXDX Europe addressed.
+These challenges were the next set of trends that the UXDX Community talks addressed.

 ### Shared Understanding of the Problem